Facts

 The koala is a solitary and nocturnal animal.

-They are creatures that prefer to stay in one place and thus require a specific home region, which can vary in size depending on the quantity of food available.
+Koalas are creatures of habit that prefer to stay within a set home range, which can vary in size depending on the quantity of food available.

-Mature red-tailed hawks are highly territorial, and any new males that enter their area will be swiftly killed.
-They will scratch or bite aggressively in order to defend their territory from the rival male koala.
+Mature male koalas are highly territorial, and will scratch or bite aggressively to defend their home range from rival males that enter their area.

 To conserve energy, they may sleep for over 18 hours each day or simply sit in the trees doing nothing.